 - Frequent hand washing with soap and water.

-- Respiratory hygiene – sneezing into tissue or elbow.
+- Respiratory hygiene – sneezing into a tissue.

 - Age appropriate use of face masks.